 Pursuant to Section 506(a) of the Bankruptcy Code, a claims is a "secured claim" to "the extent of the value of such creditor's interest in the estate's interest in such property" and is an unsecured claim "to the extent the value of such creditor's interest . . . is less than the value of such allowed claim."
 In other words, a claim is a secured claim to the extent of the value of the collateral securing the claim and is an unsecured claim as to the remainder.
 The ultimate value of a secured creditor's collateral is typically agreed between the Debtor and a creditor or determined by the Bankruptcy Court in a contested proceeding.
-The Debtor believes that the value of the collateral securing IWA's claim was approximately \$12,000,000 as of the Petition Date and has used that amount as the amount of the IWA Secured Claim in preparing its Projections and formulating its Plan.
-The remainder of the Allowed IWA Claim would be treated as an unsecured claim, subject to IWA making an election pursuant to Section 1111(b) of the Bankruptcy Code, as discussed below.
+The Debtor believes that the value of the collateral securing IWA's claim was approximately \$12,000,000 as of the Petition Date.
+The Debtor believes that based on its improve financial performance, new tenants, and anticipated future revenues that the value of the collateral securing IWA's Claim could have a value range between \$15,000,000 and \$19,500,000 as of the Effective Date based on projected "stabilized income" that is anticipated in 2016.
+Accordingly, the Debtor has utilized that range of value in anticipating the amount of the IWA Secured Claim in preparing its Projections and formulating its Plan.
+The remainder of the Allowed IWA Claim, if any, would be treated as an unsecured claim, subject to IWA making an election pursuant to Section 1111(b) of the Bankruptcy Code, as discussed below.